pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 ## Why it would work
 - people struggling and want it
-- not everybody had basics covered
+- not everybody starts from the same place
-- not everybody hralthy ebough to majeca lot money
+- not everybody healthy enough to make a lot of money
-- country awash with money

 ## What will happen
-- prevent permanent damage to iur cimmunities
+- prevent permanent damage to our communities
-- free ppl to start businesses
+- free people up to start businesses
 - remove stress

 ## Other reasons
-- we already gave safety nets
+- we already give safety nets

 ## Next chapter
 [Part 3: Polyamory](https://pebreo.github.io/midgame/part3-polyamory.html)